 Katsuras are beautiful lawn trees, reaching over 100 feet in ideal conditions.
 The generic name comes from the resemblance of the leaves to those of the unrelated genus Cercis (redbuds).
 In the autumn, the leaves turn yellow and exude a delightful fragrance best described as cotton candy.
 The katsura is one of renowned tree expert Michael Dirr's favorite trees.
-Weeping and dwarf forms are available.
-(A weeping katsura is located just across the lawn from this large specimen.)
+Weeping and dwarf forms are available (a weeping katsura is located just across the lawn from this large specimen).
 There are only two closely related species in the genus, which is the only genus in the family.

 7. Giant Sequoia

 The Giant Sequoia grows to over 250' on the west coast; the oldest known specimen is accurately dated to 3,500 years, making it one of the oldest living organisms on the planet.
-It is fire-adapted with spongy bark and seeds that are often released by the heat of a forest fire, though it is poorly adapted to severe East Coast winters and hot, humid summers.
+It is fire-adapted with spongy bark and seeds that are often released by the heat of a forest fire.
+However, it is poorly adapted to severe East Coast winters and hot, humid summers.
 The Giant Sequoia is popular in Europe.

 8. Sourwood, Sorrel Tree, Lily-of-the-Valley Tree